ethernautdao/evm-runners-cli/README.md

 Optional flags:

-- `--bytecode` or `-b`, to submit bytecode directly, e.g. `evm-runners submit Average -b 0xabcd`
+- `--bytecode` or `-b`, to submit bytecode directly, e.g. `evm-runners submit average -b 0xabcd`
-- `--lang` or `-l`, to choose the language of the solution file when more than one solution file is present, e.g. `evm-runners submit Average -l sol`
+- `--lang` or `-l`, to choose the language of the solution file when more than one solution file is present, e.g. `evm-runners submit average -l sol`

 **Display a list of all levels**